argilla-io/distilabel/docs/sections/getting_started/quickstart.md

 dataset = pipeline.run()
 ```

-The `InstructionResponsePipeline` class will use the `InferenceEndpointsLLM` class with the model `meta-llama/Meta-Llama-3.1-8B-Instruct` to generate data based on the input data.
-The input data can be provided via the `pipeline.run` method or via the `pipeline.run_from_file` method.
+The `InstructionResponsePipeline` class will use the `InferenceEndpointsLLM` class with the model `meta-llama/Meta-Llama-3.1-8B-Instruct` to generate data based on the system prompt.
 The output data will be a dataset with the columns `instruction` and `response`.
 The class uses a generic system prompt, but you can customize it by passing the `system_prompt` parameter to the class.

 !!! note
     We're actively working on building more pipelines for different tasks.
 If you have any suggestions or requests, please let us know!
-We're currently working on pipelines for classification, Direct Preference Optimizatio, and Information Retrieval tasks.
+We're currently working on pipelines for classification, Direct Preference Optimization, and Information Retrieval tasks.

 ## Define a Custom pipeline